FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 @[code transcludeWith=#entrypoint](@/reference/latest/src/main/java/com/example/docs/enchantment/effect/LightningEnchantmentEffect.java)

-Here the `amount` variable indicates a value scaled to the level of the enchantment.
+Here, the `amount` variable indicates a value scaled to the level of the enchantment.
 We can use this to modify how effective the enchantment is based on level.
 In the code above, we are using the level of the enchantment to determine how many lightning strikes are spawned.

 ## Registering the Enchantment Effect {#registering-the-enchantment-effect}